DamScan/nestjs-file-system/README.md

 *** Pre-release, in development ***

-This library uses a peerDependency for the extraction of .zip file, if you want to use this feature you will have to install this dependency.

 I'm coding this library for my needs, but I'm open to feature submissions

 ### Inject module in your nestJs project